Most people who go out into the sun wearing sunscreen and don’t end up with a sunburn probably think their skin was adequately protected.

 This is often far from the truth.
 Here’s why.

-First, many sunscreens contain anti-inflammatory chemicals that can prevent a sunburn from forming even if they’re applied after you’re home from the beach.
-In the absence of the warning sign that a painful sunburn provides, sunscreen users can falsely assume they were fully protected from the harmful effects of UVB rays, when in fact they essentially were duped by a chemical trick.
+First, many sunscreens contain anti-inflammatory chemicals that can prevent skin from looking burned sunburn even if they’re applied after you’re home from the beach.
+In the absence of painful sunburn, sunscreen users can falsely assume they were fully shielded from the harmful effects of UVB rays, when in fact they essentially were duped by a chemical trick.

-Applying too little sunscreen or reapplying it too infrequently also diminishes protection against free radical formation.
+Applying too little sunscreen or reapplying it too infrequently diminishes protection against free radical formation.
 Consumers commonly apply a much thinner coating of sunscreen than recommend on the product label.
-One study of three common sunscreen ingredients found that after one hour of UV-exposure, the number of free radicals on sunscreen-treated skin was actually higher than on untreated skin (Hanson 2006), suggesting that reapplying sunscreen frequently is essential.
+One study found that after one hour of UV-exposure, the number of free radicals on skin treated with three sunscreen ingredients was actually higher than on untreated skin (Hanson 2006).
+This study supported the notion that reapplying sunscreen frequently is essential.

-In the absence of truly protective regulations, consumers are in the worst possible position: Thinking that their sunscreen is providing more protection than it really is, they stay out longer in the sun and thereby increase their risk of skin cancer and skin damage.
+In the absence of truly protective regulations, consumers are in the worst possible position: they are likely to think that their sunscreen is providing more protection than it really is, so they stay out longer in the sun and thereby increase their risk of skin cancer and skin damage.